cruse1977/netbox-plugin-dummycontroller/README.md

 # about

-This a simple netbox helloworld type plugin to demonstrate a plugin without models
+This a simple netbox plugin to mimic a controller for a power monitoring system, with list and get functionality

 # install